stonejournal/github.io/reskeywords.md

 >The organized campaign that was waged against the quarrymen along the Palisades is familiar to almost everybody.
 Little objection can be urged to this because the Palisades are one of the great wonders of the world and should be preserved at any cost.
 The injustice was in the fact that few people seemed to think that the quarrymen were entitled to an honest compensation for the destruction of a legitimate business, even if the cessation of the work was demanded on the grounds of public policy.
 [17]

-"Quarrying on a Noted Landmark" from the June 1907 issue discusses a similar conflict around the potential opening of a large-scale quarrying operation on Alisa Craig, an island on the Scottish coast, also contains mixed language on the value of scenic beauty and its relationship to economic opportunity.
+"Quarrying on a Noted Landmark" from the June 1907 issue discusses a similar conflict around the potential opening of a large-scale quarrying operation on Alisa Craig, an island on the Scottish coast.
+This article also contains mixed language on the value of scenic beauty and its relationship to economic opportunity.

 >There is room for employing 1,000 men on the island, and it is understood that operations will be begun at an early date.
 It is said, however, these operations will be confined to the south and southeast faces, and not more than fifty men are to be employed.
 A long time would be necessary before sufficient rock would be removed to make the solid mass of Alisa Craig seem as deficient.
 Lovers of the picturesque are consoling themselves with the belief that the operations will be advantageous, for there will be more opportunities for a play of light and shade.
 [18]